Schwab US Large-Cap ETF (NYSEARCA:SCHX) Shares Sold by Thoroughbred Financial Services LLC

-Thoroughbred Financial Services LLC trimmed its stake in shares of Schwab US Large-Cap ETF (NYSEARCA:SCHX – Get Rating) by 5.8% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 23,751 shares of the company’s stock after selling 1,459 shares during the period.
-Thoroughbred Financial Services LLC’s holdings in Schwab US Large-Cap ETF were worth $1,005,000 at the end of the most recent reporting period.
+Thoroughbred Financial Services LLC reduced its stake in shares of Schwab US Large-Cap ETF (NYSEARCA:SCHX – Get Rating) by 5.8% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 23,751 shares of the company’s stock after selling 1,459 shares during the period.
+Thoroughbred Financial Services LLC’s holdings in Schwab US Large-Cap ETF were worth $1,005,000 as of its most recent SEC filing.

 Schwab U.S. Large-Cap ETF (the Fund) goal is to track the total return of the Dow Jones U.S. Large-Cap Total Stock Market Index (the Index).
 The Fund’s index includes the large-cap portion of the Dow Jones U.S. Total Stock Market Index available to investors in the marketplace.
 The Dow Jones U.S. Large-Cap Total Stock Market Index includes the components ranked 1-750 by full market capitalization.